-Temperatures are set to soar as summer gets into full swing following a warm and dry weekend and highs of 30C are being predicted for some parts of the country.
+Temperatures are set to soar as summer gets into full swing, and highs of 30C are being predicted for some parts of the country this week.

-With that in mind, charity Dogs Trust have issued useful advice for people with four-legged friends, including the best time to take them for a walk in the warm weather and how to avoid sun burn.
+With that in mind, here is charity Dogs Trust‘s useful advice for people with four-legged friends, including the best time to take them for a walk in the warm weather and how to avoid sun burn.

 Walk this way

-When walking your dog, the pet charity recommend avoiding excessive exercise during the heatwave.
+When walking your dog, the pet charity recommends avoiding excessive exercise during the heatwave.

 Choosing where you walk is also important – opt for shaded routes where your pet can cool off, rather than open and exposed areas.
 Your dog could be at risk of sunburn – particularly white or hairless breeds, so it is vital to stay out of direct sun.